turingschool/curriculum/source/projects/merchant.markdown

 This is how it should work:

--   When the user clicks the Add to Cart button…
+-   When the user clicks the Add to Cart button...
     -   If that product is already in the order, increase the quantity by one
     -   If it’s not in the order, add it to the order with quantity one